Woman dressed as a zombie chases a frightened couple.

 How Common Are Zombie Mortgages?

-Signs You Might Have A Zombie Mortgage?
+Signs You Might Have A Zombie Mortgage

 • Check public records.
-Your county recorder keeps public property records you can search to see if there is a second mortgage or notice of default on your home.
+Your county recorder keeps public property records that you can search to see if there is a second mortgage or notice of default on your home.

 How To Escape A Zombie Mortgage

 If you think you have a zombie mortgage, it’s important to understand your rights.
-Debt collectors are legally required to prove the debt is legitimate within five days of contacting you.
-Here are some steps to take:
+Debt collectors are legally required to provide you with certain information about your debt, known as validation information, within five days of contacting you.
+It’s essential to take action as quickly as possible if you have one.

 • Consult an attorney.
 If there is a statute of limitations on your debt, it may have expired.
 Some states also set time limits on collecting mortgage debt, and some state laws protect against foreclosure due to old mortgage debt.
 A lawyer can help you determine whether you’re off the hook because too much time has passed.

-Bottom Line
+The Bottom Line About Zombie Mortgages

 A debt collector contacting you about a zombie second mortgage can be quite a scare.
 First, you should figure out whether the debt is real by reviewing your paperwork and checking public records.
 If you’re uncertain, you can ask a lawyer to guide you through your options.
-If the debt is real, it will need to be dealt with one way or another to avoid losing your home through foreclosure.
+If the debt is real, it will need to be dealt with to avoid losing your home through foreclosure.

 Recommended For You